muratk5n/thirdwave/en/README.md

 change in infra needed.

-Additional H2 needs to be generated for blending yes, not available yet -- the crisis came too early.
+Additional H2 needs to be generated for blending yes, not available yet -- the crisis arrived too early.

 ---